Particles and Waves Lab banner

 Sea spray & cyclogenesis

-Understanding how sea spray — the droplet-laden boundary layer between ocean and atmosphere — modifies surface drag and heat transfer coefficients, acting as a lubrication layer for the wind and accelerating cyclones.
-We develop modified Kolmogorov-Prandtl models for particle-laden turbulent shear flow and two-way coupled DNS incorporating particle inertia, polydispersity, mass loading and thermodynamics.
-(SERB-SUPRA project, collaboration with IIT Bombay and IIT Ropar)
+How the droplet-laden boundary layer between ocean and atmosphere modifies surface drag and heat transfer — acting as a lubrication layer that accelerates cyclones.
+We develop modified Kolmogorov-Prandtl models and two-way coupled DNS.
+(SERB-SUPRA project, with IIT Bombay & IIT Ropar.)

 Ocean Transport

-Microplastics are among the most pervasive ocean pollutants.
-Classical Stokes drift theory applies only to tracers, but microplastics have significant inertia and anisotropy.
-We investigate particle transport in flows that combine waves and turbulence — studying the role of inertia and shape on Stokes drift, and performing numerical simulations of Langmuir turbulence via the Craik-Leibovich equations to understand the vertical transport of finite-sized particles.
+Classical Stokes drift applies only to tracers, but microplastics carry inertia and anisotropy.
+We study particle transport in flows combining waves and turbulence, and simulate Langmuir turbulence via the Craik-Leibovich equations to understand vertical transport of finite-sized particles.

 Sediment Dynamics